 A hike through Tasmania’s Middle Earth at Corinna Tasmania is an enchanting forest escape.
 The forest whispers calming thoughts as I hike into a lush sun-drenched landscape of eucalypts, stringy barks, lichens and ferns.
 Possums, tawny frogmouths, wallabies and Tasmanian devils rustle in the bushes.
 Tasmanian wedge-tailed eagles soar in the sky above.

 If you’re a lover of pristine wilderness areas, one of the places to visit in Tasmania is Corinna.

 Corinna Tasmania – Whyte River Walk

-Tasmania’s Tarkine is Australia’s version of Middle Earth, a vast and unspoilt World Heritage-listed wilderness that occupies 447,000 hectares of the state’s northwest.
-It has Australia’s largest temperate rainforest and is home to rare trees and wildlife.
+Tasmania’s Tarkine is Australia’s version of Middle Earth, a vast and unspoilt World Heritage-listed wilderness that occupies 447,000 hectares of Tasmania’s North West.

 I am only seeing a small section of it on the 90-minute Whyte River walk from Corinna, a wilderness base on the Pieman River.